BarrelrollBob/Snippets/README.md

 An overview of the scripts in the repository and what they do.

 - [siteWithLogin](https://github.com/Sornis/Small_programs/tree/main/site_with_login)
 `Website strictly for learning PHP and mySQL.
 Has sign-up, login and a landing page.
 Users are created and stored in an SQL database from signed form data.
-When logging in, the database is checked for the input credentials.
+When logging in, the database is checked for the typed in credentials.
 Landing page is a user-specific site where a given user can type in text and change the background colour, updating their personal site.`

 - [PullTheTriggerGame](https://github.com/Sornis/Small_programs/tree/main/PullTheTrigger)
 `Best of three - counts down from 10, stops at a random count, at which point you have to press a button within a grace period or you lose the round.`